rezasoumi/rezasoumi.github.io/README.md

 I'm a final-year undergraduate student pursuing a degree in Computer Engineering at Sharif University of Technology, one of Iran's premier institutions, ranked as the best university in the country according to the QS ranking of 2023.

 Throughout my academic journey and especially towards the end, I've developed a keen interest in machine learning and deep learning techniques.
 My fascination with these cutting-edge technologies has driven me to watch various projects and try to explore some of them by myself to apply my knowledge in practical ways.
-You can explore these projects in detail on my GitHub page (https://github.com/rezasoumi/).
+You can explore these projects in detail on my GitHub page.

 As a technology enthusiast, I firmly believe in the importance of staying updated with the latest advancements in the field.
 I am an avid reader of research papers and actively participate in online courses and workshops to expand my knowledge.